kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 I happened to follow a different mental path for the non-timely implementation.
-If you remember the previous posts, with less constraints to start with (a blank page) I manage to produce a slower implementation than the one constrained by timely... even if it had only one reducer step.
+If you remember the previous posts, with less constraints to start with (a blank page), I manage to produce a slower implementation than the one constrained by timely... even if it had only one reducer step.

 Distributing Reducers is more complicated than Mappers because we must deal